 “And it shall come to pass in that day,” says the Lord God,

 “That I will make the sun go down at noon,

 And I will darken the earth in broad daylight;

 I will make it like mourning for an only son,

 And its end like a bitter day.”

 The term “that day,” refers to the “time of the final redemption” when God restores Israel to her appointed place as head of the nations.
-We are now in the early Last Days mentioned here, with more to come in the near future.
+We may now be in the early Last Days mentioned here, with more to come in the near future.
 (The "last days" actually began 2000 years ago at the First Coming of Jesus--Hebrews 1:1.)